🔤 What is a token?

 | Mistral Small | $0.10 | $0.30 | 128K | Europe, GDPR |

-⚠️ Note: These prices change rapidly.
+⚠️ Note: these prices evolve rapidly.
 Always check current prices on official websites.
-The above prices reflect early 2026 rates.
+The prices above reflect early 2026 rates.

 Cost per typical task

-To better visualize, here's the estimated cost of common tasks:
+To better visualize, here is the estimated cost of common tasks:

 |---|---|---|---|---|